fsmb/fcvs-api/docs/definitions/practitioner-status.md

 # Practitioner Status

-Status of an FCVS Profile
+Status of an FCVS Profile.

 | Name | Type | Description |
 | - | - | - |